-To learn about Winston Churchill's infatuation with Pol Roger champagne and the glamorous Odette Pol-Roger, read my guest blog for The Pulpwood Queen here.
+To learn about Winston Churchill's infatuation with Pol Roger champagne and the glamorous Odette Pol-Roger, read Judithe's guest blog for The Pulpwood Queen here.

 The Historical Novels Review says Wickwythe Hall has "substance with endearing characters and solemn subjects.
 It is based on the true events of WWII Operation Catapult, when Churchill made the decision to bomb the French naval fleet at Mers el-Kebir to prevent their battle ships being handed over the Germany.
 Little's characterization of Churchill is so well done.
 She makes his personality and presence so real.
 Mabry was a character to be admired for her decisions and actions.
 A good read with a satisfying ending."
 Read the full review here.

-Read my piece on writersdigest.com called "For Whom the Critique Group Tolls" here.
+Read Judithe's piece on writersdigest.com called "For Whom the Critique Group Tolls" here.

 Foreword Reviews calls Wickwythe Hall “...a riveting and enlightening mix of history and fiction that puts a human face on the costs of war...engaging... ” Read the full review here.